47 Types of Investment Properties in the USA – Which Should You Buy?

 They’re made almost entirely out of wood or large logs.

 Log homes are often called “green homes” as these homes are made from logs, renewable resources.

 A manor is the English version of a chateau and is a large private house in the country, usually built in the Middle Ages.

-In the USA, affluent international buyers are looking for luxury real estate, including Manors, Mansions, and other premium properties.
+Affluent international buyers are looking for luxury real estate in the USA, including Manors, Mansions, and other premium properties.

 Some listing includes historic luxury homes and old mansions in estates.

 Enter the world of the fabulously rich and celebrities.